kubernetes-sigs/nfs-subdir-external-provisioner/README.md

             path: /var/nfs
 ```

-You may also want to change the PROVISIONER_NAME above from `fuseim.pri/ifs` to something more descriptive like `nfs-storage`, but if you do remember to also change the PROVISIONER_NAME in the storage class definition below.
+You may also want to change the PROVISIONER_NAME above from `nfs-subdir-external-provisioner` to something more descriptive like `nfs-storage`, but if you do remember to also change the PROVISIONER_NAME in the storage class definition below.

 To disable leader election, define an env variable named ENABLE_LEADER_ELECTION and set its value to false.